-Best Free Places To Work In London In 2024: Top 9
+Best Free Places To Work In London: Top 11 (UPDATED for 2025)

 hotel interior

 As a freelancer, working from home can sometimes get a bit boring.
 It’s nice to switch up your working environment sometimes to help with creativity and motivation.
 Through my journey as a freelancer, I’ve discovered different free working spaces in London.
-Here are 9 of the best free places to work in London in 2024.
+Here are 9 of the best free places to work in London.

 writer's room working space